SnowDhrop/eventApp/README.md

 # Scripts

 - npm run seed: create initial datas for categories/styles/artists
 - npm run dropTables: delete all tables.
 The tables are recreated when you start again the server.
-Don't forget to do add initial datas with "npm run seed"
+Don't forget to add initial datas with "npm run seed"